arfoysal/Rokomari.com_Automation_using_POM/README.md

 - Scroll down and and click on next for move to nextpage
 - Wait for Complete Pageload
 - Select the fourth book on the page to add-to-card
-- Perform unit testng
+- Perform testng
 - Take screenshot

 ### TestCase 04: Test_004_MyCartPage

 - Click cart icon to go-to My-cart page
 - Wait for Complete Pageload
-- Perform unit testng
+- Perform testng
 - Take screenshot

 ### TestCase 05: Test_005_ShippingPage